11 Tips for Moving During the School Year with Children

-Make sure your children have all the paperwork they need.
+Make sure your children have all the paperwork they need for the new school.
 Pack a lunch or snacks.
 You might also want to walk them to the bus stop.

 10. Get Your Kids into Their Favorite Activities

-Your children might be worried that they’ll have to give up their favorite sports or hobbies in a new city or neighborhood when you move during the middle of the school year.
+Your children might be worried that they’ll have to give up their favorite sports or hobbies in a new city or neighborhood when you relocate during the middle of the school year.

 Find out where they can get involved in your new city and get them enrolled as soon as you can.
-If they’re old enough, they can help you research this.
+If they’re old enough and are in high school, they can help you research this.

 Getting them into an activity they enjoy is a good way to ease the transition and make new friends.